If I meet two people for the first time and one is related to me and the other is not, I give the benefit of the doubt to the non-family member.

 I get that I have benefited from the benefit of the doubt bestowed upon me by family members simply because of our genetic connection.
 I don’t care if they gave and give me extra care or love because of our genetic connection.
 I never asked them to and I’ve only ever asked anything of family members with whom I have a real relationship (those who I have more than a biological connection with and who I believe are 51%+ good people).

-For me the notion that similar DNA affords you extra rights and privilege and responsibility is anathema to my idea of morality.
-I’ll present a pretty obvious analogy to define what I mean.
+The notion that similar DNA affords you extra rights and privilege and responsibility is anathema to my idea of morality.

 So yeah, I don’t think suffrage is something you should just be born with.
 And yeah I know that makes me sound like an elitist asshole.
 I don’t care.
 The majority of the population of the USA does not even bother to vote.
 I frankly do not have sympathy for that kind of apathetic electorate.